ooni/ooni.org/content/post/2026-faulty-measurements.md

 | Beanfield Technologies Inc. | AS21949 | CA  | AS21928 | US  | 13  |
 | Beanfield Technologies Inc. | AS21949 | CA  | AS16591 | US  | 13  |

-In summary, we found that most of the inconsistencies between reported `probe_cc`, `probe_asn` and the real IP address seen accessing the check-in endpoint seems to be associated with the use of a VPN.
+In summary, we found that most of the inconsistencies between reported `probe_cc`, `probe_asn`, and the real IP address seen accessing the check-in endpoint seem to be associated with the use of a VPN.
 We did not find any significant volume of inconsistencies that might be attributable to malicious tampering of measurements or even unintentional probe misconfiguration.

 The fact that VPN leads to these kinds of inconsistencies is something which we will have to take into account when rolling out the faulty measurement detection logic.